noahsalvi/svelte-use-form/README.md

 A svelte form library that is easy to use and has 0 boilerplate.
 It helps you control and validate forms and their inputs and check on the state of them.

+Features:

+- Supports: Inputs, TextAreas, Selects, Radio Buttons, Checkboxes...
+- Uses single object to represent the state, instead of splitting it up (errors, values, controls...)
+- Requires no special binding on the Form Input Elements, only the name attribute
+- OTB and custom validators
+- No requirement to use custom components

 ## Installation

 ```bash